vuejs/vuepress/packages/docs/docs/guide/using-vue.md

          └─ Bar.vue
 ```

-Inside any markdown file you can then directly use the components (names are inferred from filenames):
+Inside any Markdown file you can then directly use the components (names are inferred from filenames):

 ``` md
 <demo-1/>